 RGU Net zero – create a single page site that showcases everything going on with RGU Net Zero.

 Teams also had a large amount of equipment to work with to create their hack.
-From raspberry pi’s to drones to vr headsets and much more.
-Sadly, despite some suggestive encouragement, no team doing our challenge used the drone.
+From raspberry pi’s to drones to VR headsets and much more.
+Sadly, despite some suggestive encouragement, no team undertaking our challenge used the drone.
 We however did get to fly it around for a brief period.

 Retro-style star gazing keyboard for your otherworldly musical fantasies.
 They really nailed the retro aesthetic on this one.

-Explore the world of sound using well know songs.
+Explore the world of sound using well known songs.
 Build up tracks to create your own sound adventure.
 All synthesised using JS!

 Reactive animation and sound analysation.
 Alter patterns through a grid layout.
 Great potential and idea.

 Winner winner what do hackers have for dinner?

 We chose ‘Sound Adventure’ as the winner of our challenge.
 Recreating songs purely in JS is not an easy task and we were particularly impressed with how the Sound Adventure crew managed to do this.
 But what sold it for us was the addition of a ‘dance’ button.